Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations: -hull of a point set

-As before, $\polygon$ denotes the polygon having the points in $\Vt$ as vertices, and an edge connecting two vertices if they are consecutive elements in $\Vt$.
 The term $\triangles$ denotes a triangle defined by two consecutive vertices $p,q \in \Vt$.
 The boundary of this triangle is formed by the line segment $\overline{p q}$ and one of the current $\ost$-wedges in $\W_\theta^i$ supported by $p$ and $q$.
-As the aperture angle of an extremal wedge is at least $\frac{\pi}{2}$, the triangle is now either rectangular (Figure~\ref{fig:prelim:area}) or obtuse (Figure~\ref{fig:triangle}).
-Finally, the term $\lozenge_j(\theta)$ denotes the $j$-th overlapping region in $\St$, which is now either a rectangle (Figure~\ref{fig:prelim:area}) or a rhomboid (Figure~\ref{fig:overlapping-region}).
+As the angle of an extremal wedge is at least $\frac{\pi}{2}$, the triangle is now either rectangular (Figure~\ref{fig:prelim:area}) or obtuse (Figure~\ref{fig:triangle}).
+Finally, the term $\lozenge_j(\theta)$ denotes the $j$-th overlapping region in $\St$, which is now a rhomboid (Figure~\ref{fig:overlapping-region}).

-We now show that, for any particular value of $\theta$, we can evaluate \Cref{eqn:area:area_oh} in $O(kn\log n)$ time and, as $\theta$ increases from $0$ to $2\pi$, a constant number of terms need to be updated at each event, regardless of its type.
+We now show that for any particular value of $\theta$, we can evaluate \Cref{eqn:area:area_oh} in $O(kn\log n)$ time, and as $\theta$ increases from $0$ to $2\pi$, a constant number of terms need to be updated at each event point, regardless of its type.